Brain Injury Services

 Services

-Adult and pediatric case management, Adapt Clubhouse in Alexandria, day supports in Fredericksburg, supported living, assistive technology, counseling, and vocational services.
+Adult and pediatric case management, Adapt Clubhouse in Fairfax, day supports in Fredericksburg, supported living, assistive technology, counseling, and vocational services.

 Contact